-- The allowable month (p.25)s and epochs are determined by the calendar. - No calendar names, months, or epochs match dateRestrict. - Extension calendars (those with extTag (p.12) for their calendar) must use extTag, not stdTag, for months.
+- The allowable day (p.25)S, months, years, and epochs are determined by the calendar.
+All known calendars restrict day to be between 1 and a month-specific maximum.
+The largest known maximum is 36, and most months in most calendars have a lower maximum. - No calendar names, months, or epochs match dateRestrict. - Extension calendars (those with extTag for their calendar) must use extTag, not stdTag, for months.

-An absent calendar is equivalent to the calendar GREGORIAN (p.99).
+An absent calendar is equivalent to the calendar GREGORIAN (p.101).